anoidgit/Torch-nn-ext/README.md

 If you encapsulate nn.Tanh() with getres(), you will get a Residue-Activation(res-tanh) Function, which does not saturate, converges much faster, will not “die”, zero mean outputs, computationally efficient, and does not times the number of parameters/neuron like maxout.
 I have roughly changed the GRU, just replace the tanh with scaled residue tanh, It converges faster and get a better result from Language Model test on PTB, It was not just theory better, but actually better in experiment with deep neural network.
 The module and the test script can be find at test/.

+This function takes 2 arguments:
+ * `module_encap` : the module you want to encapsulate with residue connection.
+ * `scale` : how much you want to scale the residue connection, default is 1, without any scalar.

 <a name='createlineardecaydpnn'></a>
 ### [dpnn] createlineardecaydpnn(input,output,step,minfc,transfer) ###
+Create a deep neural network easily with this function.
+It will create a deep neural network with the number of hidden units decay linearly.

 This function takes 5 arguments:
  * `input` : the size of the input.
  * `output` : the size of the output.